AI-Assisted Cross-System Operations Orchestration

 Suggested Workflow

-Use a two-layer pattern: AI for synthesis and prioritization, humans for approvals and exception handling.
+Use a four-layer pattern: AI for synthesis and prioritization, read connectors for evidence gathering, supervised browser control only where APIs are missing, and humans for approvals and exception handling.

-- Collect structured snapshots from core systems (tasks, incidents, requests, budget constraints, SLAs).
+1. Collect structured snapshots from core systems and connected workspaces (tasks, incidents, requests, budget constraints, SLAs, documents, chat summaries).

-- Use a planning model to produce a daily operations brief with grouped workstreams, blockers, and dependency alerts.
+2. Use a planning model to produce a daily operations brief with grouped workstreams, blockers, dependency alerts, and draft recommendations.

-- Publish one shared execution board that includes owner, deadline, risk level, and confidence score per action.
+5. Publish one shared execution board that includes owner, deadline, risk level, confidence score, and evidence links per action.

 This structure keeps the process tool agnostic while still allowing higher automation in mature teams.